Cindy0725/dynamic-obstacle-avoidance/README.md

 We train 100000 timesteps for each algorithm.

 # Evaluation and Comparison
+## Learning Curve
+When training the algorithms, we check the mean reward per episode every 1000 steps.
+The learning curves of these algorithms are as following:

 There are two criteria to assess the performance of the reinforcement learning algorithms:
 - Number of steps used to reach the goal per episode
 - Number of collisions per episode

 We run 50 episodes for each algorithm.
 Since the agent is expected to arrive at the goal within 100 steps, we set the maximum timestep to 100 for each episode.